 There is a wide choice of courses available to you, from basic skills in maths, English and computing, to higher education qualifications such as degrees.

-Some courses are work-related, whilst others can be undertaken simply for the pleasure of learning!
+Some courses are work-related, while others can be undertaken simply for the pleasure of learning.
 This section gives a broad overview of what is on offer.

 It can be helpful to get some initial advice if you are planning to start, or return to, learning.
 Here are some sources of support.

 The National Careers Service is freely available for people living in England.
 It provides careers advice and information on a wide range of jobs, training course resources and funding.
 You can speak to a professional advisor by ringing 0800 100 900.
 There is an option for them to call you for free.
 Visit the National Careers Service website for more information.
 The site contains useful advice and tools, including a course searcher.